 The Real Estate Trust building stands out among DC’s early-twentieth century office buildings.
 The building is a steel and concrete frame structure, sheathed in ivory-colored terra cotta with poly chrome accents.
 Its ground floor is clad in white marble.
 The Real Estate Trust building was constructed between 1913 and 1914 in a highly ornate Beaux Arts Renaissance Revival-style, designed by the notable DC architecture firm Milburn, Heister & Company; they also designed other prominent commercial and government buildings in DC and across the United States during the early-twentieth century.

 The Real Estate Trust building has weathered nearly a century without major alterations.
-While the ground-floor interiors have been renovated and do not retain original elements, the street-level facade appears to have been restored close to its original appearance, which is a rarity for downtown commercial buildings with their ever changing first-floor tenants.
-The most substantial change to the building’s appearance was the removal of its elaborate pierced crown (which was likely cast-iron), which was replaced by a patterned polychrome brick cornice that attempts to fit the building’s color scheme.
-All in all, however, the structure has changed little since it was finished in 1914.
+While the ground-floor interiors have been renovated, the street-level façade appears to have been restored close to its original appearance, a rarity for downtown commercial buildings with their ever-changing first-floor tenants.

 DC Inventory: October 2, 2014